Wet Weather Combined Sewer Storage -Chattanooga, TN

 In the summer of 2016, the Wyndham Hotel Group broke ground on a Wingate by Wyndham hotel at One Century Boulevard near the Nashville International Airport.
 The 4-story, 123-room hotel would be the first of its type in the Nashville market and part of $250 million nationwide effort to expand the mid-scale brand by more than 10% over a 2-year period.
 Corinthian Development Company of Morgan Hill, California, a veteran development partner to the hospitality industry and serving as the owner’s agent, selected local Nashville general contractor R.G.
 Anderson Company to construct the $11 million project.

-Bellefonte Riverfont – Centre County, Pennsylvania
+Bellefonte Riverfront – Centre County, Pennsylvania

 In 2016, Centre County, Pennsylvania housed an otherwise quiet part of town rumored to bloom into new life.
 Bellefonte Waterfront set into motion a new interest in the area, causing a domino effect among the local businesses.